CiscoDevNet/data-center-development/intersight/README.md

 Choose Generate API Key > version 3 (giving it any name and expiration > copy API Key ID and save the Secret Key.

-Copy the Secret key to this dir (data-center-development/intersight)
+Copy the Secret key from your Downloads to this dir (data-center-development/intersight)

 ### Prepare for Authentication